Janspitoy/Sandfall-Tetris/README.md

 ## 🎮 Gameplay & Features

-Sandfall-Tetris offers an intuitive and engaging interface with multiple menus, controls, and customizable settings.
+Sandfall-Blocks offers an intuitive and engaging interface with multiple menus, controls, and customizable settings.
 Below is a detailed overview of the game's UI and features based on the current implementation:

 ### 🕹 Main Menu

-- **Game Logo:** Stylish "Sandfall Tetris" branding on the main screen.
+- **Game Logo:** Stylish "Sandfall Blocks" branding on the main screen.
 - **Difficulty Selection:**
   Choose your challenge level from three options:
   - Easy